 - Understand the differences between independence, dependence, codependency and interdependent relationships

-- Personal stories and examples of resources that provide perspective of the teacher, student, family and community worker regarding the need for change, challenge and more direct approach to care
+- Personal stories and examples of resources that provide perspectives of the teacher, student, family and community worker regarding the need for change, challenge and more direct approach to care

 Unplugging the Little Monsters and Reconnecting the Virtues of Childhood Learning

-- Examines the current realities and potential directions we are heading in the 21st Century in regards to outdoor and experiential based learning techniques.
+- Examines the current realities and potential directions we are heading in the 21st Century regarding outdoor and experiential-based learning techniques.